Travel details

 Insurance for personal loss, injury, illness, or damage occurring during travel.

-We strongly recommend purchasing travel insurance and cancellation insurance.
+We strongly recommend purchasing travel and cancellation insurance.

 Personal expenses: